Autodesk-Forge/forge-model.properties-versions.difference/README.md

 <img src="./help/switch.png" width="800">

-7. Click one item in {Added Items} table, the new item will be focused in right view, the corresponding location in left view will be also zoomed in (but no element becasue this item does not exist in old version)
+7. Click one item in {Added Items} table.
+The new item will be focused in the right view.
+The corresponding location in left view will be also zoomed in (but no element because this item does not exist in old version)

 <img src="./help/added.png" width="800">

-8. Click one item in {Removed Items} table, the old item will be focused in left view, the corresponding location in right view will be also zoomed in (but no element becasue this item has been removed in new version)
+8. Similarly, click one item in {Removed Items} table.
+The old item will be focused in left view.
+The corresponding location in right view will be also zoomed in (but no element because this item has been removed in new version).

 <img src="./help/removed.png" width="800">

-9. Click one item in {Changed Items} table, the item will be focused in both views.
-The table will also tell if geometry is changed, if properties are changed and the changed properties list.
-Open the **properties panel** in both Forge Viewers, check the changed values.
+9. Click one item in {Changed Items} table.
+The item will be focused in both views.
+The table will also tell if geometry is changed, if properties are changed, and the changed properties list.
+Open the **properties panel** in both Forge Viewers and check the changed values.

 <img src="./help/changed.png" width="800">